micromata/Baumeister/README.md

 The aim of this project is to help you with the creation of Bootstrap themes and websites as well as single page applications by providing:

 - a file structure with focus on maintainibilty and upgradability
-- a Grunt workflow with the following »features«
+- a Gulp workflow with the following »features«
 	- generating static sites with the use of handlebars templates
-	- transpile and minify our code
+	- transpile, bundle and minify your code
 		- ES6 as well as LESS
-	- get rid of `console` output in production files
+	- remove `console` output and debugger statements in production files
 	- add vendor prefixes
-	- Lint JavaScript and HTML
+	- lint JavaScript and HTML
 	- optimize images (lossless)
 	- start a local server
 	- keep browsers in sync for testing
 	- delete unused CSS (optional)
+	- check for know vulnerabilities in dependencies
 	- release new versions
+	- run unit tests and create coverage reports
 	- and more.

 ## Table of Contents